 Cancer is one of the diseases that most people fear.
-Cancer doesn’t just come out of nowhere, it grows silently over a period of years before it becomes detectable and causes symptoms; but by then it is sometimes too late.
-Calorie restriction is one of the most effective ways to prevent cancer, and later on this article I will discuss why.
+Cancer doesn’t just come out of nowhere, it grows silently over a period of years before it becomes detectable and causes symptoms, but by then it is sometimes too late.
+Calorie restriction is one of the most effective ways to prevent cancer, and later in this article, I will discuss why.

-There are also many different forms of cancer, and each have to be handled in different ways.
-The most common way to treat cancer up until recently was chemotherapy and radiation, but in the last few years we’ve seen a revolution in cancer treatment with more targeted therapies that leave the patient with much fewer side effects because the treatments specifically target the cancer only.
+There are also many different forms of cancer, and each has to be handled in different ways.
+The most common way to treat cancer up until recently was chemotherapy and radiation, but in the last few years, we’ve seen a revolution in cancer treatment with more targeted therapies that leave the patient with much fewer side effects because the treatments specifically target cancer only.

-Ideally though, we want to avoid cancer in the first place and not have to go through the mental anguish and trauma that a diagnoses like this can have.
-So firstly, let’s go over themain risk factors for cancer.
+Ideally, though, we want to avoid cancer in the first place and not have to go through the mental anguish and trauma that a diagnosis like this can have.
+So firstly, let’s go over the main risk factors for cancer.

 What are the risk factors for Cancer?

 - The sun